fourTheorem/slic-starter/README.md

 Getting continuous integration and deployment (CI/CD) right is one of the most important things in your microservice or serverless project.
 Having a good foundation here allows you to keep making changes fast.
 It's also fairly difficult to get right.
 SLIC Starter has made key choices to help you here.

 1. SLIC Starter uses multiple AWS accounts for secure isolation of environments.
-By default, we assume a production, test(staging) and cicd account exist.
+We assume a production, test(staging) and cicd account exist.
+We have made sure that you can use the same account ID for each of these in case you are restricted to one account and a multi-account setup is not feasible.
 1. CodePipeline and CodeBuild are used, so the CI/CD process is deployed using Infrastructure-as-Code, just like the serverless application itself.
 For this, we use the [CDK](https://github.com/awslabs/aws-cdk).
 1. The process dynamically creates a pipeline for _each module_(service) in the application.
 An **orchestrator pipeline** detects which modules need to be built, monitors their pipelines and triggers deployment to the staging account.
 1. Integration (API) and end-to-end UI tests are run before deployment to production.
 A manual approval step before deployment to production is included too.